What is Constructive Criticism & Why is it Important?

 Giving feedback to team members in a positive way can sometimes be challenging, you do not want to be too harsh, or the opposite and be too timid to give your opinion.
 Your voice matters and once you learn how to use it, you can aid team members in improving their skills/performance.

-Here are 8 key tips to giving effective feedback:
+Here are 8 key tips for giving effective feedback:

 1. Consider Your Own Intentions